frankduncan/collabsnap/README.md

 Use this block to send a simple ping to the server, which should create some kind of output in the jetty log for now.

-### collabsnap-poll
+### collabsnap-poll-server

 Use this block to poll server each second for news of a new message.
+The first argument should be an unringified method for deserializing sprites, either as clones or sprites.
+The second method, which is optional, is for adding filters to the polling for sprites.

+### collabsnap-new-sprite-as-sprite

+When used in collaboration with collabsnap-poll-server, new sprites are created as new sprites.

+### collabsnap-new-sprite-as-clone

+When used in collaboration with collabsnap-poll-server, new sprites are created as clones.

+### collabsnap-filter-variable-equal *name* *value*

+Filter method which, when used with collabsnap-poll-server, sends a filter to only return sprites with a variables named *name* equal to *value*

 ### collabsnap-serialize-sprite